-Yes, we offer an affordable cash fee schedule for self-paying patients and we offer special discounts for students.
+Yes, we offer an affordable cash fee schedule for self-paying patients.

 Your insurance provider will send you an Explanation of Benefits (EOB) notice that details the amount it has paid, any non-covered or denied amounts, and the remaining balance that you are responsible for paying to Complete Women Care for professional services or to the GYN Emergent Care Center for facility fees.
 Review your EOB carefully, compare it to your Complete Women Care and GYN Emergent Care Center billing statement, and call your insurance provider or a Complete Women Care billing representative right away if you have questions or concerns.

 Just like a hospital, you will receive two separate bills from CWC.
 These will include: